 You'll need to be prepared with knowledge and understanding of the role of a Nurse.
 When you graduate, you'll be eligible to apply for registration with the Nursing and Midwifery Council.
 Therefore, you must be aware of and uphold the NMC’s professional values and behaviours.
 Additionally, as you’ll be working with service users at a very vulnerable time in their lives from early on in your degree, and throughout your career, you're expected to be familiar with and uphold the NHS Constitution and values.

-All applicants will start the day with a short presentation about studying nursing at ARU.
+We’ll start with a short presentation about studying nursing at ARU and what to expect from the day.

 We'll ask you to respond to scenarios such as: “a patient on a ward asks you for your personal phone number in case they have any questions that need answering.
 What do you do?”
 How would you deal with this scenario?
 We’ll be assessing your motivation and understanding and academic ability, all underpinned by the 6Cs of the NHS Constitution.